namel3ss-Ai/namel3ss/docs/examples/demo_ai_assistant_over_records.md

 - Click Memory tour to generate memory writes, promotions, conflicts, denials, phase starts, deletions, phase diffs, and lane events
 - Click Budget demo to generate memory budget and compaction events
 - Click Cache demo to generate cache miss and cache hit events
+- Stop Studio and run it again in the same folder
+- In Traces, look for memory_wake_up_report lines
+- If restore fails, look for memory_restore_failed
 - In Traces, switch to Plain view and expand memory events
 - In Traces, open the Memory budget section for budget lines
 - Use the memory filters to show budget, compaction, and cache events